52 Types of Beetles in Washington State

 These beetles can be found throughout most of North America and are about 1⁄4-inch long.
 Flower scarabs are dung beetles that feed on animal waste and carrion (dead animals).

 Also, they’re used by humans to control pest flies.
-Did I mention that they are very adorable types of beetles in Washington state?
+Did I mention that they are a very adorable type of beetle in Washington state?

 Often, these insects enter homes searching for food, especially during droughts or colder winter months.
-If you find one inside your home, don’t be afraid; it won’t harm you.
+Don’t be afraid if you find one inside your home; it won’t harm you.

 Though they may seem cute at first glance, flower scarab beetles can emit an unpleasant odor to protect themselves against predators like spiders and wasps.